SURYAS1306/meteor-blaze-todo-assignment/README.md

 ## Author

-Technical assignment submission — Meteor.js / Blaze internship assessment.
+Surya Srinivasan

+Built as part of a Meteor.js / Blaze technical assessment, demonstrating authentication, category management, filtering, and drag-and-drop task reordering using Meteor 3 and Blaze.